Believing in the Ramadan Hope & Healing

-As we approach the latter part of Ramadan, here are some reflections – clothed in the words of the 14th century hadith master and pietist, Ibn Rajab al-Hanbali – to spur us on to the fruits of Ramadan with renewed vigour (previous visits to Ramadan with Ibn Rajab can be read here and here):
+As we approach the latter part of Ramadan, here are some reflections from the words of Ibn Rajab al-Hanbali, to spur us on to the fruits of Ramadan with renewed vigour.
+(Previous visits to Ramadan with Ibn Rajab can be read here and here):

 1. Let us recall how the path to goodness has been facilitated for us in Ramadan.
 Ibn Rajab reminds us that: ‘The Devil has been shackled in Ramadan, the fires of passions quelled by fasting, the ego’s desires isolated, and authority has been turned over to the restraining intellect which rules justly.
 So the sinner, now, has no excuse.
 O clouds of heedlessness, disperse from over the heart!
 O rays of piety and faith, arise for this new dawn!
 O pages wherein righteous deeds are recorded, rise up!
 O hearts of those who fast, have reverent fear [of God]!
 O feet of the devoted strivers, prostrate to your Lord and bow down to Him!
 O eyes of those who spend their nights in prayer, sleep not!
 O sins of the repenters, return not!’1